bastien34/lo-extension-dev/README.rst

   $ pip install lo-extension-dev

-Then create two config files using yaml.
-One to configure your extension, the other one to create the `Addons.xcu` files (OfficeMenuBar & OfficeToolBar).
+**Attention: this tool needs two configuration files to work !
+Create in your root directory `extension.yml` and `addons.yml` to auto generate  `Addons.xcu` files in charge of OfficeMenuBar & OfficeToolBar.

 Usage
 -----

 To develop a LibreOffice extension, we advocate to use the following architecture.
-Your extension code is in `src/`.
+Extension code is in `src/`.

 ::